spjhon/Book-css-in-depth-2-Edition/README.md

 - Playing animations when the page loads
 - Using a spinner animation to provide feedback
 - Drawing attention to a save button to remind the user to save

+Summary

+- You can use keyframe animations to define key points in an animation.
+- Use backward and forward fill modes to making an animation begin or end seamlessly.
+- Using JavaScript, you can trigger animations at the appropriate time.
+- Using animations adds meaning, not just flourish, to user interaction on the web page.